leeoniya/uFuzzy/README.md

 ## ▒ μFuzzy

-A tiny, efficient, fuzzy search that doesn't suck
+A tiny, efficient, fuzzy search that doesn't suck.
+This is my fuzzy 🐈.
+[There are many like it](#a-biased-appraisal-of-similar-work), but this one is mine.

 ---
 ### Introduction

-This is my fuzzy 🐈.
-[There are many like it](#a-biased-appraisal-of-similar-work), but this one is mine.

 uFuzzy is a [fuzzy search](https://en.wikipedia.org/wiki/Approximate_string_matching) library designed to match a relatively short search phrase (needle) against a large list of short-to-medium phrases (haystack).
 It might be best described as a more forgiving [String.prototype.indexOf()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/indexOf).